Bangladesh Nationalist Party: Connection to militancy and violence

 The Bangladesh Nationalist Party (BNP) has faced allegations of indirect links to Islamist militancy.
-These allegations primarily stem from the party's electoral alliance with Jamaat-e-Islami (JI).
-Jamaat is an Islamist party with historical ties to extremist elements.
+These allegations primarily stem from the party's electoral alliance with Jamaat-e-Islami (JI), an Islamist party with historical ties to extremist elements.
 Formed in 1999, this alliance culminated in the Four-Party Alliance's victory in the 2001 parliamentary elections.
 During the tenure of the BNP-Jamaat government from October 2001 to November 2006, Islamist militant activity in Bangladesh increased significantly.
-This included coordinated attacks by groups such as Jama'atul Mujahideen Bangladesh (JMB) and its affiliate, Jagrata Muslim Janata Bangladesh (JMJB).
-These groups claimed responsibility for over 450 low-intensity bomb blasts across 63 districts of the country on August 17, 2005, with the aim of establishing Sharia rule.
+This included coordinated attacks by groups such as Jamaat-ul-Mujahideen Bangladesh (JMB) and its affiliate, Jagrata Muslim Janata Bangladesh (JMJB).
+These groups claimed responsibility for over 450 low-intensity bomb blasts across 63 districts of the country on 17 August 2005, with the aim of establishing Sharia rule.
 Critics, including security analysts in their reports, have blamed the expansion of this militancy on indirect patronage or lax law enforcement by the BNP-led authorities.
 Despite international pressure, they were initially hesitant to dismantle the militant networks.
-As a result, individuals like JMJB leader Siddiqul Islam (known as Bangla Bhai) were able to operate with alleged local protection in BNP strongholds in northwestern Bangladesh until their arrest in March 2006.
+As a result, individuals such as JMJB leader Siddiqul Islam (known as Bangla Bhai) were able to operate with alleged local protection in BNP strongholds in northwestern Bangladesh until their arrest in March 2006.
 These allegations suggest that the BNP was tolerant of banned groups involved in previous violence, such as the 2007 bombings.
-Assessments by the 'South Asia Terrorism Portal' have noted that Bangladesh provided sanctuary to Islamist extremists during the BNP's tenure.
-Although the BNP government eventually authorized the arrest and execution of JMB leaders following the 2005 attacks and subsequent bombings that killed judges and officials, international observers and succeeding Awami League governments argue that this delay helped consolidate the militants' base.
-They argue that this delay was likely fueled by political calculations to counter secular opponents.
+Assessments by the South Asia Terrorism Portal have noted that Bangladesh provided sanctuary to Islamist extremists during the BNP's tenure.
+Although the BNP government eventually authorized the arrest and execution of JMB leaders following the 2005 attacks and subsequent bombings that killed judges and officials, international observers and succeeding Awami League governments argued that this delay helped consolidate the militants' base.
+They argued that this delay was likely fuelled by political calculations to counter secular opponents.
 Immigration reviews by the US Department of Justice have highlighted the BNP's promotion of Islamism through its alliance with Jamaat.

 Beyond militancy, the BNP is also implicated in broader political violence.
 This violence often occurs through their grassroots affiliate organizations, such as the Jatiyatabadi Chhatra Dal (student wing) and Jubo Dal (youth wing).
 According to Human Rights Watch documentation, these organizations have been involved in armed intimidation, clashes, and enforcing strikes since the 1990s.
-Examples include violent blockades and arson during the BNP-led opposition movement in 2013-2015, and pre-election skirmishes in 2024.
+Examples include violent blockades and arson during the BNP-led opposition movement in 2013–2015, and pre-election skirmishes in 2024.
 Hundreds of people have been injured and killed in clashes between party activists in these incidents.